A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U, V | W | X, Y, Z

 Phone: 251-937-0280

-To request a continuance, you must submit your request directly to the court handling your case.
-The request may require specific forms and must follow court procedures and deadlines.
+To reschedule or postpone your court date/Request a Continuance, you must submit your request directly to the court handling your case.
+Continuance requests are not automatically approved.

-The Baldwin County Circuit Clerk’s Office can provide information about the continuance process and required forms.
-The Clerk’s Office cannot provide legal advice.
+The Baldwin County Circuit Clerk’s Office can provide information about the continuance process and required forms but cannot offer legal advice.

 Baldwin County Circuit Clerk’s Office: